Kayn-Pleiades/Work-Day-Scheduler/README.md

 ### Commit 14: Storage
 I think I'm storing the data now, I just need to figure out how to get it to appear upon intiation.

+### Commit 15: Pulling from storage
+The saved data now returns upon refreshes, and in the correct row!!

 ## credits
 https://www.w3schools.com/jquery/misc_each.asp
 https://www.w3schools.com/howto/howto_js_add_class.asp